evandroreis-cordya/dots/README.md

 ## Installed Tools by Category

-Below is a comprehensive list of tools installed by the Dotfiles, organized by script group.
+Below is a comprehensive list of tools installed by the Dots, organized by script group.

 ### System Setup